 Industrial Deafness Claims

 Suffering from any form of hearing loss can be incredibly frustrating and leave you feeling a sense of isolation.
-Depending on the level of damage, you may find it increasingly difficult to communicate and hold a conversation, which can have a major impact on both your work and personal life.
+Depending on the level of damage, you may find it increasingly difficult to communicate and hold a conversation.
+This can have a major impact on both your work and personal life.

 Employer responsibilities to protect employees against hearing loss